daneroo/tailscale-docker-garden/README.md

 The goal of the experiment is to determine if and when it is possible tu run the tailscale sidecar container without the `net_admin` and `sys_module` privileged capabilities.

+Also there is a difference between the requirements of the tailscale container ast to the direction of the traffic.

+- outgoing: e.g. a nats client subscribes or publishes as an outgoing connection to the nats server
+- incoming: e.g. a web server or proxy, or the nats server itself, must serve incoming traffic.

 A secondary objective was to determine how to refactor/reuse docker `compose.yaml` files with `extends` and `env_file` to avoid duplication.

 ## Testing